On modeling fracture of soft polymers: Model predictions for fracture in a variety of soft polymers

 \subsection{EPS25 vitrimer: Notched pure shear}

 To test the model predictions for a different dynamically crosslinked soft polymer and a loading mode other than tension, we utilize the data reported by Shen and co-workers \citep{Shenmodeling} for the fracture of EPS25 vitrimer.
-Pure shear tests over a range of loading speeds were performed on EPS25 vitrimer specimens with sharp single edge notches in \citep{Shenmodeling}.
-The specimen geometry is shown in Figure \ref{EPS25validation}A. The finite element mesh used for the simulations is shown in Figure \ref{EPS25validation}B. Crack extension vs stretch ratio ($\lambda$) experimental data for the two loading speeds reported in \citep{Shenmodeling} is shown in \ref{EPS25validation}C. The authors observed a transition from high extensibility, i.e., no crack propagation (0.0225 mm/s) to fracture (0.09 mm/s) with increasing loading rates as shown in Figure \ref{EPS25validation}C. The transient network theory with the neo-Hookean free energy density function is used by the authors to model the large deformation response of EPS25 vitrimer.
-We used the neo-Hookean function for mechanism $B$ with our same dynamic crosslink formulation. $G$ is set equal to 0 MPa in our model, and the deformation-associated material parameters from \citep{Shenmodeling} are used.
-The authors created a sharp notch in the specimens using a blade.
+Pure shear tests over a range of loading speeds were performed on EPS25 vitrimer specimens with sharp single-edge notches in \citep{Shenmodeling}.
+The specimen geometry is shown in Figure \ref{EPS25validation}A. The finite element mesh used for our simulations is shown in Figure \ref{EPS25validation}B. The crack extension vs. stretch ratio ($\lambda$) experimental data for a fast and a slow loading speed reported in \citep{Shenmodeling} is shown in Figure \ref{EPS25validation}C. A transition from high extensibility, i.e., no crack propagation (0.0225 mm/s) to fracture (0.09 mm/s) with increasing loading rates was observed as seen in Figure \ref{EPS25validation}C. We used the neo-Hookean function for mechanism $B$ with our same dynamic crosslink formulation. $G$ is set equal to 0 MPa in our model, and the deformation-associated material parameters from \citep{Shenmodeling} are used.
+In the experimental work, the authors report creating a sharp notch in the specimens using a blade.
 As the exact radius of the notch is not specified in \citep{Shenmodeling}, we assumed a very sharp notch radius of 100 $\mu$m.
-With the aim of modeling the initiation of crack propagation, only a VUMAT was used.
-A total of 28,716 C3D8 (three-dimensional, full integration) stress elements were used in the finite element mesh for the problem as shown in \ref{EPS25validation}B. $\psi^{+}_{cr}=\psi^{(B)}_{cr}$, $\mathit{W}_{cr}$ were evaluated as the values of $\psi^{+}_{\text{o}} = \psi^{(B)}_{\text{o}}$, $\mathit{W}$ at the notch center at the time instant corresponding to the initiation of crack propagation for the 0.09 mm/s loading speed.
-Model predictions for $\psi^{+}_{\text{o}}$ at the notch center vs. $\lambda$ curves for the two loading speeds are shown in \ref{EPS25validation}D. The model predicts no crack propagation for the relatively slow 0.0225 mm/s loading speed due to $\psi^{+}_{\text{o}}$ at the notch center not being able to exceed $\psi^{+}_{cr}$ as seen in Figure \ref{EPS25validation}D. This agrees with the experimental observation from \citep{Shenmodeling} in Figure \ref{EPS25validation}C.